jfelten/knowhow-server/README.md

 ![helloWorldJob](https://raw.githubusercontent.com/jfelten/knowhow-server/master/docs/screenshots/helloWorldJob.png)

 Now select the localhost agent from the agents dropdown above the edit pane.
 Click Execute.
 The will submit the hello world job to the agent and "echo "hello world!".
+Congratulations now please put knowhow to work!

-###More advanced examples
+###More advanced examples - Adding a an environment and workflow

 There will be a workflow example added soon and better examples that do real work.